zijunhz/tank-war-game/README.md

 # Tank War

-A simple command line tank war game that supports PVP and PVE.
+A simple command line tank war game that supports PVP, PVE and DEMO.

 ## Compile the program